3 Iranian citizens charged in broad hacking campaign in US | Law-Order

 3 Iranian citizens charged in broad hacking campaign in US

-The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with cyberattacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.The charges accuse the hacking suspects of targeting hundreds of victims in the U.S. and other countries.
+The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with ransomware attacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.The charges accuse the hacking suspects of targeting hundreds of entities in the U.S. and around the world, encrypting and stealing data from victim networks, and threatening to release it publicly or leave it encrypted unless exorbitant ransom payments were made.

 - Country: